General Capabilities

 Discretization Schemes

-While MARS includes all the capabilities and versatility expected from a general finite element code, MARS is not limited only to these capabilities.
-What makes MARS powerful is the fact that the within its single framework, one can access continuum finite element method (FEM), novel material specific discrete discretization schemes, and the traditional Discrete Element Method (DEM).
+While MARS includes all the capabilities and versatility expected from a general finite element code, MARS is not limited to these capabilities.
+What makes MARS powerful is the fact that within a single framework, one can access the continuum finite element method (FEM), novel material specific discrete discretization schemes, and the traditional Discrete Element Method (DEM).

-Examples of the novel discrete discretization schemes that reproduce the intrinsic heterogeneity of the materials are e.g. LDPM for concrete [LINK to Civil engineering] and DM4C for composites [LINK to composites].
+Examples of the novel discrete discretization schemes that reproduce the intrinsic heterogeneity of the materials are e.g. LDPM for concrete and DM4C for composites.
 The discrete element method (DEM) can be used to e.g. model the flow of concrete in its fresh state during pumping and deposition while interacting with hardened concrete represented by either FEM or LDPM.

 Owing to the goal of simulating structural response past the point of stability loss and collapse, MARS is based on dynamic explicit algorithms although also implicit solvers are available which can be used side by side.